top of page

 Is Switzerland really expensive?

-Switzerland is expensive, but with the right transport passes, guest cards and booking strategy, costs can be reduced significantly.
+Switzerland is expensive, but with the right transport passes, guest cards, and booking strategies, costs can be reduced significantly.

 Is the Swiss Travel Pass worth it?